 Irish Arts Council

-Established in 1951 and based in Dublin, the Arts Council is an autonomous semi-state body responsible to and funded by the Department of Arts.
+Established in 1951 and based in Dublin, the Arts Council (An Chomhairle Ealaíon) is an autonomous semi-state body responsible to and funded by the Department of Arts.
 It functions as the lead national agency for the promotion of Irish art, including the improvement of public knowledge and awareness and practice of Irish culture.
 The Arts Council comprises 12 members and a chairperson - all of whom serve voluntarily and are appointed by the Minister for Arts, Sport and Tourism for a period of five years.

 Arts Council Board

-Maurice Foley Deputy Chair
+Maurice Foley (Private Collector)

 John Crumlish (Manager, Galway Arts Festival)